Mission

 CME should be intellectually stimulating: CME activities are intended to provide an opportunity for intellectually stimulating experiences that encourage dialogue and discovery.
 Whenever possible, creative and interactive learning strategies will be encouraged.

 CME should be a collaborative effort: When feasible, activities will facilitate collaborative interactions to facilitate physicians and other health professionals in different disciplines to make connections that are relevant to their collaborative work.
+We intend to foster an atmosphere in which individual characteristics are respected and where both differences and similarities are valued.
+Our goal is to create a collaborative working and learning environment.

 Participating Learners